Making a Difference

 Greater New Orleans has a wide variety of opportunities for young professionals to make a difference and enhance their leadership opportunities.

 Young Leadership Council started more than 25 years ago when a small group of young New Orleanians wanted to help tackle the challenges facing the city.
-Today, volunteers plan the annual Wednesdays at the Square series and are leading the effort to make Mardi Gras greener with their Mardi Gras Recycling Initiative.
+Today, volunteers plan the Springtime Wednesdays at the Square free concert series and are leading the effort to make Mardi Gras greener with their Mardi Gras Recycling Initiative.